 It’s down to this small point that many businesses wrongly set a no-contractor policy for their hiring managers.

-Why more calculation needs to be done to get the true cost of contract and temp labor Vs. perm employees
+Assessing the true cost of contract & temp vs perm employees

 When a business only compares the wage cost of a permanent employee to a contractor or temp workers then the permanent hire wage cost will almost always be lower, but there’s a lot more that the business needs to calculate to get a true, accurate representation of the overall cost per hire to the company.